Jmete/Open-Assistant/scripts/data-collection/twitter/README.md

   in JSONL with tree / node architecture as python dicts which is acceptable I believe.
 - Alternatively: Store processed tweets into DB or alternative option.(Optional)

+### Scraping Twitter Threads

+#### Currently Completed Items

+- Wrote script to scrape tweets to get tweet threads URL by detecting replies to bots to unroll the thread.
+We can then store these urls and scrape them to get the thread content.
+- Wrote script to clean up the thread content into a list of large strings.
+The cleaning process removes usernames, newline characters, extra spaces, and other small modifications.

+#### Main Issues

+- The threads need to be run through summarization models or similar models in order to turn the thread content into useful Q&A pairs similar to our other datasets.
+- Threads may still need a safety filter or similar to verify if threads are suitable.
+While scraping threads has a higher probability of coherent text, the nature of twitter is filled with spam or conspiracy theories.

+#### TODO

+- Using a summarization model to turn the thread strings into a dataset of useful Q&A pairs.